unclebob/spacewar/README.md

   make sure you hit them before they fire their weapon.
 If you choose to run, run fast and far; the weapon loses potency with distance.

+## _The Pulsar_
+  There is only one _Pulsar_ in federation space.
+It is small and hard to find.
+It has a greenish tinge and flashes dimly.
+This is the only star that can support a _Corbomite_ factory.

 ## Saving and Pausing
   The game is saved every five seconds.
 You pause the game by quitting.
 Your previous game will resume when you start the program up again.
-If you lose the game, then the next time you start up you'll be in a new universe, starting over.
+If you die, you will be resurrected in a random location with partial resources.
+If you want to start a new game, use the _New Game_ button at the top left or delete the `spacewar.world` file before starting the game.

   On the desktop, the game is saved in a file named: `spacewar.world`.
 You can rename this file if you want to set the current game aside and start a new one.
 You bring a set-aside game back by